ion-ml/foa/ASSIGNMENT_ANSWERS.md

 ### Q 2.b

-The parameters used by Mitic, Vukovic, Petrovic and Miljkoiv (2015) are as follows:
+The parameters used by Mitic, Vukovic, Petrovic and Miljkoiv (2015) for the Chebyshev chaotic map / Sum Squares combination are as follows:

 - Number of fruit flies = 30
 - Number of trials = 50
-- Iterations = 700
+- Iterations per trial = 700
 - Search space lower bound = -10
 - Search space upper bound = 10